-The ECB supports diversity, including the promotion of diversity within the management bodies of supervised entities.53 Indeed the promotion of diversity within management bodies is anchored in the CRD.
-The CRD requires institutions to use diversity as one of the criteria for the composition of management bodies and expects them to address diversity in their recruitment policy.
-The CRD considers gender balance to be of particular importance to ensure an adequate representation of
+The ECB supports diversity, including the promotion of diversity within the management bodies of supervised entities.58 The decision-making process for strategies and risk-taking within institutions can be positively affected by supporting a range of backgrounds, experience, values, opinions and views in the management bodies of institutions.
+Diversity in all its facets will support institutions' decision-making bodies.59 The promotion of diversity within management bodies is anchored in the CRD.
+The CRD requires institutions to use diversity as one of the criteria for the composition of management bodies to improve risk oversight as well as the resilience of institutions and expects them to address diversity in their recruitment policy.
+The CRD considers gender balance to be of particular importance to ensure an adequate representation of population in banks' boards60 and lays down requirements regarding the recruitment policy and the setting and achieving of a

-From a prudential supervisory standpoint, see in particular the following regulatory developments and publications: Communication from the Commission, Action Plan: Financing Sustainable Growth, COM(2018) 97 final, March 2018; Regulation (EU) 2020/852 of the European Parliament and of the Council on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (OJ L 198, 22.6.2020, p.
-13); Regulation (EU) 2019/2089 of the European Parliament and of the Council amending Regulation (EU) 2016/1011 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks (OJ L 317, 9.12.2019, p.
+55 From a prudential supervisory standpoint, see in particular the following regulatory developments and publications: Communication from the Commission, Action Plan: Financing Sustainable Growth, COM(2018) 97 final, March 2018; Regulation (EU) 2020/852 of the European Parliament and of the Council on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (OJ L 198, 22.6.2020, p.
+13); Regulation (EU) 2019/2089 of the European Parliament and of the Council amending Regulation (EU) 2019/2089 of the European Parliament and of the Council amending Regulation (EU) 2016/1011 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks (OJ L 317, 9.12.2019, p.
 17); Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability-related disclosures in the financial services sector (OJ L 317, 9.12.2019, p.
 1); Guide for Supervisors: Integrating climate-related and environmental risks into prudential supervision, Network for Greening the Financial System, May 2020; Discussion paper on management and supervision of ESG risks for credit institutions and investment firms (EBA/DP/2020/03), European Banking Authority, 30 October 2020; Guide on climate-related and environmental risks: Supervisory expectations relating to risk management and disclosure, European Central Bank, November 2020.

-Expectation 3, ECB Guide on climate-related and environmental risks: Supervisory expectations, relating to risk management and disclosure, European Central Bank, November 2020.
+56 Expectation 3, ECB Guide on climate-related and environmental risks: Supervisory expectations, relating to risk management and disclosure, European Central Bank, November 2020.

-Expectations 3.2, 3.3 and 3.4, ECB Guide on climate-related and environmental risks: Supervisory expectations relating to risk management and disclosure, European Central Bank, November 2020.
+57 Expectations 3.2, 3.3 and 3.4, ECB Guide on climate-related and environmental risks: Supervisory expectations relating to risk management and disclosure, European Central Bank, November 2020.

-See, for example, the Opening Statement by Frank Elderson to the Economic and Monetary Affairs Committee of the European Parliament on 9 November 2020; Newsletter Article on 14 February 2018 on "Fit and proper for better governance"; Speech by Elisabeth McCaul on 3 December 2020 on "Bank boards and supervisory expectations".
+58 See, for example, the Opening Statement by Frank Elderson to the Economic and Monetary Affairs Committee of the European Parliament on 9 November 2020; Newsletter Article on 14 February 2018 on "Fit and proper for better governance"; Speech by Elisabeth McCaul on 3 December 2020 on "Bank boards and supervisory expectations"; and Supervision Blog, "ECB Banking Supervision seeking greater diversity within banks", 15 June 2021.